-In order to guarantee your family has the purest drinking water you can employ additional filtration methods.
-Water filter pitchers offer a reliable alternative to help you remove most chemicals, micro-organisms, pesticides, and pharmaceuticals from your drinking water.
+In order to guarantee your family has the purest drinking water possible, you can employ additional filtration methods.
+Water filter pitchers are just one reliable method to help you remove most chemicals, micro-organisms, pesticides, and pharmaceuticals from your drinking water.

-Although purchasing a water filter pitcher is an obvious decision, there are hundreds of models and dozens of manufacturers to choose from.
-Moreover, you need to consider your family’s requirements, the uses you’ll be giving your pitcher, and of course, your budget.
+Although purchasing the best water filter pitcher is an obvious decision, there are hundreds of models and dozens of manufacturers to choose from.
+Moreover, you need to consider your family’s requirements, the uses you’ll be giving your water filter, and of course, your budget.

-We’ve put together a comprehensive guide to help you understand the basics of water filter pitchers, how they work, and the benefits they bring.
+We’ve put together a comprehensive guide to help you understand the basics of water filters, how they work, and the benefits they bring.
 Not only this, we will also discuss the different filtration methods out there and the dangerous pollutants you need to watch out for.

-With that in mind, here’s everything you need to know about different purification systems, what you should do to avoid contaminated water, and water filter pitchers.
+With that in mind, here’s everything you need to know about different purification systems, what you should do to avoid contaminated water, and the benefits water filters provide.